Leslie8826/Static_Website_2/README.md

 ### Requirement 7
 We are required to find an image of 4 least 4 books for each category on alibris.com website.
 The size of each image should be the same: long edge of the image should be 150-200 pixels.

+### requirement 8
+We are required to create a welcome page (index.html) as well as a page for the books and categories.

 <br><br><br>
 ## Output of the static website
 https://leslie8826.github.io/Static_Website_2/index.html